STORY AND PHOTOS BY NATALIE WARREN

 Paddling in and around Mobile is a recreational version of a Choose Your Own Adventure book.
 The Bartram Canoe Trail offers backwater sloughs, blackwater rivers, lazy lakes, and brackish bays.
 Paddle out for a day-trip from one of the many access points in the delta or enjoy an overnight adventure on one of the floating platforms, reserved exclusively for canoeists and kayakers.
 A favorite local route begins at Rice Creek Landing and journeys through the picturesque Bayou Tallapoosa into the Tensaw River, where paddlers can camp at the land-based Two Rivers Point campsite.
 Bayou Jessamine takes you right back to Rice Creek Landing and passes the Bottle Creek Indian Mounds (American pyramids built by the Mississippian Tribes of the 13th century, one basket full of mud and oyster shells at a time) on the journey home.

 A hard day on the water requires adequate fuel, and lucky for paddlers there are several accessible restaurants in and around Mobile Bay to experience some good ole' Southern cookin'!
-Rent a canoe or kayak at 5 Rivers Delta Resource Center and paddle four miles to the Blue Gill Restaurant where the red carpet awaits paddlers and boaters alike.
+Rent a canoe or kayak at Delta Safaris at the 5 Rivers Delta Resource Center and paddle four miles to the Blue Gill Restaurant where the red carpet awaits paddlers and boaters alike.
 A 10 percent discount for everyone who comes by boat is well worth the journey and well spent on an order of flaming oysters, a Blue Gill specialty.

 Burch opined that paddlers can "eat their way down Mobile Bay," which I think would make a great bumper sticker.
 After paddling in the delta all afternoon, I stopped into Boudreaux’s Cajun Grill for mouth-watering shrimp and grits right on the water.
 Then I ventured south down the bay with my sights set on Fairhope Brewery.
 After all, paddlers and craft beer go hand in hand, and I was not about to break that stereotype.
 Fairhope Brewery successfully blends the hip craft beer vibe with Southern comfort.
 Upon arrival I was sipping a local brew and learning how to crack open and eat crawfish from an enthusiastic local with a classic Southern drawl.